The Practical Guide to Returning People to the Workplace Safely

 3. How Should You Be Screening?

-We’ll walk you through four steps to consider taking should your organization choose to implement on-site screening at your organization.
+We'll walk you through four steps to consider taking should your organisation choose to implement on-site screening at your organisation.

 4. How to Care for Ill Employees?